+as of December 31, 2022

+Cash \$ -

+Money Market Funds 349,927,313

+\$ 349,927,313

-Amortized Cost and Carrying Value Cost Gross Carrying Unrealized Gross Unrealized Losses Fair V as Decemb 202 of ber 31, U.S. Money Market \$ 484 \$ \$ - \$ 484 U.S. Treasury Securities 345, 105,197 (6,065) 345,0 99,132 \$ 345, 105,681 \$ \$ (6,065) \$ 345,0 99,616
+Amortized Cost and Carrying Value Gross Unrealized Gains Gross Unrealized Losses Fair Value as of December 31, 2021

+Cash \$ 484 \$ - \$ - \$ 484

+U.S. Treasury Securities 345,105,197 (6,065) 345,099,132

+\$ 345,105,681 \$ - \$ (6,065) \$ 345,099,616

-A decline in the market value of held-to-maturity securities below cost that is deemed to be other than temporary, results in an impairment that reduces the carrying costs to such securities' fair value.
+A decline in the market value of held-to-maturity securities below cost that is deemed to be other than temporary results in an impairment that reduces the carrying costs to such securities' fair value.
 The impairment is charged to earnings and a new cost basis for the security is established.
 To determine whether an impairment is other than temporary, the Company considers whether it has the ability and intent to hold the investment until a market price recovery and considers whether evidence indicating the cost of the investment is recoverable outweighs evidence to the contrary.
 Evidence considered in this assessment includes the reasons for the impairment, the severity and the duration of the impairment, changes in value subsequent to yearend, forecasted performance of the investee, and the general market condition in the geographic area or industry the investee operates in.

 Premiums and discounts are amortized or accreted over the life of the related held-to-maturity security as an adjustment to yield using the effective-interest method.
-Such amortization and accretion is included in the "interest income" line item in the statements of operations.
+Such amortization and remeasurement are included in the "interest income" line item in the statements of operations.
 Interest income is recognized when earned.